Burgoyne Law Group Attorneys

 Hank graduated with distinction from Stanford Law School, where he was a teaching assistant to former Dean Kathleen M. Sullivan, one of the nation's foremost First Amendment scholars.
 He then clerked for U.S. District Court Judge William Alsup in San Francisco.
-After his clerkship, Hank litigated intellectual property and technology-related cases for Keker & Van Nest, an American Lawyer "Litigation Boutique of the Year."
-Prior to founding the Burgoyne Law Group, Hank also negotiated intellectual property and technology agreements for the Silicon Valley office of Greenberg Traurig, and spent five years as a name partner at Kronenberger Burgoyne, an Internet counseling and litigation boutique he founded in 2006.
+After his clerkship, Hank litigated commercial and technology-related cases for Keker & Van Nest, an American Lawyer "Litigation Boutique of the Year."
+He also negotiated technology and other commercial agreements for the Silicon Valley office of Greenberg Traurig, and founded Kronenberger Burgoyne LLP, a San Francisco-based commercial and technology litigation boutique.

-Hank first pursued his interest in online and other media as a reporter covering advertising, journalism and telecommunications policy.
-Hank has commented on Internet and mobile industry topics in the Wall Street Journal, Slate Magazine and other publications, and on traditional and Internet radio.
-He is a former copyright chair of the San Francisco Intellectual Property Law Association, as well as an active volunteer with Meals on Wheels of San Francisco and California Lawyers for the Arts.
+Prior to law school, Hank pursued an interest in media and the law as a reporter covering advertising, journalism, telecommunications and intellectual property policy.
+He has provided legal commentary on Internet and mobile industry topics for the Wall Street Journal, Slate Magazine and other publications, and on traditional and Internet radio.
+He is a former copyright chair of the San Francisco Intellectual Property Law Association.

 - Stanford Law School, J.D., with distinction

 - Avvo Rating Superb

 - University of California, Davis School of Law, J.D.

 - University of California, San Diego, B.A. in psychology

 - UC Davis Law Review Editor